hdelta/weatherDash/README.md

 # weatherDash

-is the second weekly challenge in a Web Dev Bootcamp used to apply the recently acquired skills.
+WeatherDash is the second weekly challenge in a Web Dev Bootcamp used to apply the recently acquired skills.
 This challenge is also meant to build a real world professional portfolio to showcase skills and talent for future employers or clients.

 ## Tech Used